UTSCCSCC01/finalprojectf22-clubhouse/doc/sprint2/PB.md

     * The club admin of that club cannot no longer sign into their club account
     * All students in that club are removed from the club

 24. As a student, I want to be able to register for events so that I can attend events I'm interested in
 * COS:
     * Make sure when a logged in student joins an event, they are displayed in the list of attendees
     * Join button should change to Joined after joining
     * If button clicked again, should change to Join and remove them from the list

+25. As a club admin, I want to login so that I can manage my club
+* COS:
+    * One must be approved by the system admin before being able to login as a club
+    * The club admin account will be associated with the specified email by the system admin
+    * Logging in as a club will send you to the club-side home page